al-serebrov/vue-flask-template/README.md

 Project is built the way it could be deployed on the Virtual Machine from the cloud provider of your preference (AWS, Google Cloud, Azure, Heroku etc).
 I used AWS EC2 instance to deploy the project, that's why my configurations mention credentials specific for it.

+The application itself is something like micropost platform - it allows you to add messages, delete and edit them.
+Messages are kept in the database.

 ## Installation

 To install everything on your local machine you'd need to have Docker and docker-compose installed locally.
 If you need to tweak the project configuration, e.g. Python or JS dependencies - you need to have Python and/or node.js installed locally.